mtyszkiewicz/mbank-csv-export/README.md

  - Uses Playwright for automated browser interactions.
  - Saves browser state to maintain session continuity, minimizing the need for repeated mobile authentication.

-`mbank-parser` parses the raw transactions and converts to a desired data format.
+`mbank-parser` parses the raw transactions and converts them to a desired data format.

 ## Installation
 ```shell